Open-Federation/moox/README.md

 # moox
 moox is a high-performance state management tool of based on redux.

-> version 2.0 of the project is being refactored by ts.
+> version 2.0 is refactoring by ts.

 ## Install
 ```bash